-Applicants must have completed a Didactic Program in Dietetics (DPD) and have had courses in general chemistry, organic chemistry, biochemistry, microbiology or bacteriology, human biology, human physiology, science of nutrition, applied nutrition, two semesters of nutrition in clinical care, principles of food preparation, and statistics.
+Applicants must have had at least 3 credit hours courses in general chemistry, 3 credit hours in organic chemistry, 3 credit hours in biochemistry, 3 credit hours in microbiology or bacteriology, 3 credit hours in human biology, 5 credit hours in human anatomy and physiology, 3 credit hours in nutrition, and 3 credit hours in statistics.
 A minimum 3.00 GPA in these courses is required.
 Applicants will be admitted according to the vacancies in the program.
 Vacancies are determined by the number of graduate students completing degrees each semester.
 Applicants with the highest GPA will be given priority for available positions.